 TSA issued the first and second Pipeline Security directives in May 2021 and July 2021.
 These directives are known as the TSA Pipeline Security Directive 2021-02 series and require the owners and operators of pipeline systems to take specific actions to enhance pipeline cybersecurity.
 TSA’s second directive 2021-02B expired on July 26, 2022 and the TSA reissued a third directive that went into effect on July 27, 2022.

-This third Security Directive continues to emphasize the need to invest in security solutions that can truly protect assets, showing a heightened focus on prevention as opposed to just detection and response.
+This fourth Security Directive continues to emphasize the need to invest in security solutions that can truly protect assets, showing a heightened focus on prevention as opposed to just detection and response.
 TSA pipeline security guidelines include requirements for access control, credential management, least privilege management, role-based access, multi-factor authentication (MFA), and the use of “compensating controls” to allow pipeline operators to embrace the latest innovations.

 The Path Forward